Saturday, September 21, 2019

 Fun, Fun, Fun!!

 Remember what I said, forget realism.
-Everything you experience will be completely unrealistic thanks to roads cluttered with obstacles and whacky physics.
-The first track is an offroad loop whereas the others are segmented by checkpoints as you progress.
-This racer was always meant to be fun so provides silly leaps and two-wheel driving, Knight Rider style!
+Everything you experience will be completely unrealistic, thanks to roads cluttered with obstacles and wacky physics that perfectly complement the entire silliness and fake theme.
+The first track is an off-road loop, whereas the others are segmented by checkpoints as you progress.
+This racer was always meant to be fun, offering silly leaps and two-wheel driving, Knight Rider style!

 Points can be earned by collecting flags in the order shown at the top of your screen.
-Once completed, they begin to flash - so now is a good idea to collect more before that stops.
-Also, slalom-style gates are scattered throughout for tons of points and some even offer time bonuses.
+Once completed, they begin to flash - so it's a good idea to collect more before that stops.
+Slalom-style gates are scattered throughout for tons of points, and some offer time bonuses.
 Heck, you might even see a soccer ball...
-Go on, kick it... (and again, again!!)
+Go on, kick it.

 Football, in a driving game?
 Yep, check out the screenshots that follow...